Further particulars of offers

 - In addition to information on the web, the University provides and publishes information on tuition fee rates and policies at the point of offer.
 Specifically, the University guarantees that:

-- Information is available about approved and indicative tuition fees for the full duration of a degree programme.
+- Information is available about approved and indicative tuition fees as appropriate for the full duration of a degree programme.

-- Information is available on fee status assessment procedures: Fee status policy.
+- Information is available on fee status assessment procedures.

 - Information is available on known charges for compulsory elements of the degree programme (e.g. an assessed field trip).

-- Information about fee implications relating to changes of circumstances (e.g. Leave of Absence, Extensions) is available to students prior to requesting a change and made clear before accepting a change.
+Information about fee implications relating to changes of circumstances (e.g. Leave of Absence, Extensions) is available to students prior to requesting such a change and made clear before agreement/acceptance.